 UAM solutions typically provide lots of different features.
-We recommend choosing software that enables monitoring of log files, system events, network traffic, and other user activity to help you identify any unusual or suspicious patterns that may indicate unauthorized access.
+We recommend choosing session recording software that enables monitoring of log files, system events, network traffic, and other user activity to help you identify any unusual or suspicious patterns that may indicate unauthorized access.

 5. Maintain secure IT infrastructure

 To enhance protection against unauthorized access, combine your monitoring software with a resilient firewall.
 Whereas monitoring software can detect insider threats in real time, a firewall can serve as a protective barrier, shielding networks, web applications, databases, and critical systems from unauthorized intrusions.

 It’s also critical for organizations to conduct regular vulnerability assessments and penetration testing of corporate IT infrastructure.
 One of the most neglected security threats is failing to update protection systems promptly.
 The January 2022 attack on Red Cross systems where data of more than 515,000 individuals was compromised is a vivid example of how unpatched vulnerabilities can lead to terrific consequences.

 Consider implementing user entity and behavior analytics (UEBA) to analyze user activity patterns, access logs, and behavior profiles.
 By establishing a baseline of normal user behavior, UEBA tools automatically identify anomalies that may indicate unauthorized access, malicious activity, and account compromise.